 WHAT’S THE SHIPPING?

 Shipping is free.
-You get a pouch that looks similar to a garment bag.
-Everything comes zipped up on hangers with the dry cleaning plastic protecting each one.
+Previous plans offered a garment style bag.
+Thankfully, they’ve gone for an upgrade.
+The large bag option now make it’s easier to fit everything including dry cleaning covers and accessories.
 Once you’re done with your items, you drop them off at UPS and ship them back.
 Or if you live somewhere that has a Rent The Runway storefront, you can go in and exchange items there.

 WHAT DID I LIKE?